 Our lives aren’t all that linear.
 The amount we spend, for instance, fluctuates depending on our mood, our calendar, the season, and the stage in life we’re at.
 It’s clear that if you have a young family, you’re going to be spending considerably more than if you’re living alone.
 As such, flexibility is key to your financial health heading into the future.

-Your finances are something that you can only get better control over with information and foresight, and that’s just what this article aims to provide, helping you plan a brighter economic future for you and your loved ones.
+- Your finances are something that you can only get better control over with information from Daily Prosper and some foresight, and that’s just what this article aims to provide, helping you plan a brighter economic future for you and your loved ones.